Ian Bigford

 See the codebases:

-The generalization crisis
+The generalization crisis (and what we're doing about it)

-Deepfake‑Eval‑2024 — a large in‑the‑wild benchmark with 56.5 hours of audio, 45 hours of video, and 1,975 images spanning 88 websites and 52 languages — shows that state‑of‑the‑art open‑source detectors drop sharply on real‑world data.
-Compared to prior academic benchmarks, AUC decreases by ~48% for audio (50% for video, 45% for images), underscoring a substantial distribution‑shift problem.
+This is the hard part.
+Deepfake‑Eval‑2024 — a large in‑the‑wild benchmark with 56.5 hours of audio across 88 websites and 52 languages — showed that state‑of‑the‑art open‑source detectors drop sharply on real‑world data.
+AUC decreases by ~48% for audio compared to the academic benchmarks these models were trained on.
+That's a massive distribution‑shift problem.
 See: arXiv:2503.02857.

 I'm working to close this gap by: